-We are also calling on the UK’s energy suppliers to immediately halt their use of debt collectors to retrieve unpaid bills and uphold the agreement they have signed with Government to help households during the pandemic.
+We are also calling on the UK’s energy suppliers to immediately halt their use of debt collectors to retrieve unpaid bills and uphold the agreement they have signed with the Government to help households during the pandemic.

-Finally, with the support from central government, local authorities should ensure that payment holidays on rent and council tax are being offered to those who need them.
+Finally, with support from the central government, local authorities should ensure that payment holidays on rent and council tax are being offered to those who need them.

 Action on Child Poverty

-We are also calling for the two-child cap and the benefit cap to be lifted to prevent households being pushed further into poverty.
+We are also calling for the two-child cap and the benefit cap to be lifted to prevent households from being pushed further into poverty.